nephoseu/20250120-Azure101-igpavl/Labs/LAB_02_managing_azure.md

 <br/><br/>

 <details>
-  <summary markdown="span">Move the storage account you created before to "Production" resource group </summary>
+  <summary markdown="span">Move the storage account you created before to "rgProduction" resource group </summary>

 1. In the Azure portal, search for and select **Storage accounts**
 1. Select your storage account